fred-lewis/armie/README.md

 (a map of request-ids is kept in order to route responses).
 Issuing a request returns a Future that can be used to acquire a response.

+A single Armie connection can process test of thousands of requests-per-second.

 Example:
 ```